Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 380 4G should perform just a bit faster than the Radeon R9 M390X in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 380 4G should theoretically be a bit better than the Radeon R9 M390X overall. (explain)

-Texel RateThe Radeon R9 380 4G is a little bit (more or less 17%) better at texture filtering than the Radeon R9 M390X. (explain)
+Texel RateThe Radeon R9 380 4G will be a bit (about 17%) faster with regards to AF than the Radeon R9 M390X. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon R9 380 4G is a better choice, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the Radeon R9 380 4G is superior to the Radeon R9 M390X, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison